-What are audit logs?
+What are encrypted field logs?

-Each audit entry captures:
+Each log entry captures:

 - What activity was performed